nardsqq/Wagon/readme.md

 ### Configurations

 For development purposes, we need to configure our Apache environment.
+In addition, please note that you need to put the project folder within the htdocs folder of xampp.

 1. Proceed to `C:\Windows\System32\drivers\etc` and open `hosts` with a text editor then add this line at the bottom: `127.0.0.1  localhost wagon.dev`
 2. Afterwards, go to `C:\xampp\apache\conf\extra` and configure `httpd-vhosts.conf` with a text editor.